eira-fransham/const-concat/README.md

 }
 ```

-This doesn't work though, because [type parameters are not respected in fixed-size array lengths][fixed-size-length-problems].
-So instead we use type parameters.
+This doesn't work though, because [type parameters are not respected when calculating fixed-size array lengths][fixed-size-length-problems].
+So instead we use individual type parameters for each constant-size array.

 [fixed-size-length-problems]: https://github.com/rust-lang/rust/issues/43408#issuecomment-318258935